-I discovered a great editing tool when cover artist Jan Marshall made a mobi file of my debut novel, Mark of the Loon.
-When I contracted with Jan to create my book cover, she requested the manuscript – Jan reads every book (amazing!) before she begins a design.
+I discovered a great editing tool when a cover artist made a mobi file of my debut novel, Mark of the Loon.
 I sent the Word doc file.
 She converted the mss to a mobi file to read on her Kindle, and asked if I’d like to have it.
-Newbie that I am, I didn’t even realize a self-converted doc-to-mobi was an option.
+Newbie that I was (this was January 2012), I didn’t even realize a self-converted doc-to-mobi was an option.
 (The MOBI file format is designed for Open eBook Publication, and is one of the file formats Kindle can “read.”)

 I promptly sent the mobi to my beta-readers, then popped it into my own Kindle.
 Acccck!!
 Two dozen screens into the story I realized my narrative was composed of way too many long sentences and was tedious to plow through.
 (One of the things we miss when we’ve read a WIP 5,000 times).
 I emailed my betas and asked them to hold off.
 Revelation: Reading a novel in Kindle format makes every challenging issue stand out like a house on fire.
 I spent another month reviewing each paragraph and when the editing was done, wanted to make my own mobi to – once again – proof on my Kindle.

 Backstory: I bought my e-reader the summer of 2011, initially to read the works of self-pubbed authors.
 I’d also read that it’s best to proof your own novel’s ebook version on a Kindle to double-check formatting prior to publication.
 Not only does proofing on a Kindle work wonderfully, you and your beta-readers can make and save notes right on the screen, then return the mobi file so the author can access the notes and make edits.
 This simplifies the Kindle editing process, as Kindle doesn’t display page numbers and it can be tough to record good written notes.